Theayomideo/spectral-matters/project-brief.md

 - **matplotlib**: For plotting and data visualization.
 - **TkInter-based GUI library**: A custom-built library that provides a simplified interface for GUI operations.
 Refer to `guilib.py` for details.

-> **Note**: Installation methods for libraries vary.
-While pip installations are common, some might opt for full-stack installers.
-If you're using the latter, ensure compatibility by checking library versions.

 ## Data Details

 The provided simulated data comprises multiple measurements, each stored in separate files named in the `measurement_i.txt` format.
 These files consist of: